LostByteSoft/Bash-Sha-256-Verification/readme.md

 Files and use
 --------------------------------------------------------------------

--Check_sha256_V1.sh, consider V4 as a best option.
+Consider V5 as best option.
+But all version is working fine.

+-Check_sha256_V1.sh

 	The main software.
 Will ask for 2 files, one after another, and compare the hash include in the second specified file.